Master of Science, Experimental Psychology

 After completing this program, students will be familiar with basic content areas of scientific psychology (cognition, learning, developmental, and social.
 Additionally, graduates will understand statistics and research design and be able to use and interpret appropriate statistical analyses in the context of empirical research designs.
 Based on training in the MS program, students will have the knowledge and skills to develop and execute an original empirical study in psychology.
 Our graduates have had success gaining entrance in doctoral programs in psychology and related disciplines as well as gain employment in diverse settings.

-1. Completed requirements for the Bachelor’s degree in a college accredited by the proper regional accrediting associations.
+- Completed requirements for the Bachelor’s degree in a college accredited by the proper regional accrediting associations.

-2. Taken Introduction to Psychology, an introductory statistics course, and at least two additional courses in psychology.
+- Taken Introduction to Psychology, an introductory statistics course, and at least two additional courses in psychology.
 (Research Methods or Experimental Psychology preferred).

-3. A 3.0 (4.0 scale) cumulative grade point average or higher on undergraduate work.
+- A 3.0 (4.0 scale) cumulative grade point average or higher on undergraduate work.

-a.
-A personal statement that includes a description of career goals, reasons for applying for graduate study at Georgia Southern University, a list of academic achievements, non-academic achievements, relevant work experience, a self-evaluation of maturity level and character.
+- A personal statement that includes a description of career goals, reasons for applying for graduate study at Georgia Southern University, a list of academic achievements, non-academic achievements, relevant work experience, a self-evaluation of maturity level and character.

-b.
-Recommendations from three individuals who can speak of the applicant’s undergraduate academic performance, potential for graduate study, and maturity level and character.
+- Recommendations from three individuals who can speak of the applicant’s undergraduate academic performance, potential for graduate study, and maturity level and character.

-*International transcripts must be evaluated by a NACES accredited evaluation service (www.naces.org)
+*International transcripts must be evaluated by a NACES accredited evaluation service and must be a course by course evaluation and include a GPA. (www.naces.org)

 Provisional Admission Requirements